LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 .. member:: bytes->split(find::string)
 .. member:: bytes->split(find::bytes)

-   Returns an array of bytes instances using the specified sequence as the delimiter to split the byte stream.
-If the delimiter provided is an empty ``bytes`` or ``string`` object, the byte stream is split on each byte, so the returned array will have each byte as one of its elements.
+   Returns an array of :type:`bytes` objects using the specified sequence as the delimiter to split the byte stream.
+If the delimiter provided is an empty byte stream or string, the byte stream is split on each byte, so the returned array will have each byte as one of its elements.

 .. member:: bytes->remove()
 .. member:: bytes->remove(p0::integer, p1::integer)

    Removes bytes form a byte stream.
-When passed without a parameter, it removes all bytes, setting the object to an empty ``bytes`` object.
+When passed without a parameter, it removes all bytes, setting the object to an empty :type:`bytes` object.
 In its second form, it requires an offset into the byte stream and the number of bytes to remove starting from there.